April 11, 2026

 RAG vs MCP architecture diagram

-RAG is the right choice when your data is relatively stable.
-Company wikis, onboarding documentation, project histories, archived Slack conversations, technical post-mortems, past client work - this content changes slowly.
-Embed it once, refresh it nightly, and it stays useful for weeks or months.
-The retrieval is fast, cheap, and works across all your sources simultaneously: one query hits everything.
+It works well when your data is relatively stable.
+Company wikis, onboarding docs, project histories, archived Slack conversations, post-mortems, past client work - this content changes slowly.
+Embed it once, refresh it nightly, and it stays useful for months.
+One query hits everything simultaneously.

 Where RAG breaks down

-The more practical issue isn’t cost, it’s staleness.
+That’s fine for a company wiki.
+It breaks for anything that changes frequently.
 A nightly sync means your knowledge base is always up to 24 hours behind.
-For stable documentation, that’s fine.
-But for an active proposal, a contract in negotiation, or a Google Drive folder that three people are editing in real time - 24 hours is a long time.
+For stable documentation, no problem.
+For an active proposal or a contract being negotiated - 24 hours matters.
 The bot will confidently answer from yesterday’s version.

-MCP: for data that can’t wait for a nightly sync
+MCP for data that can’t wait

 MCP - Model Context Protocol - is an open standard that lets AI models call external tools at inference time.
 Instead of searching pre-embedded snapshots, the model queries live systems directly when it needs to.